soemone/VM-Calc/README.md

 - Assignment + Operations on variables, ie. Add + Assign (`+=`), Subtract + Assign (`-=`), so on and so forth.
 This applies to all operators previously discussed
 - Null values cannot have any operation performed on them
 - Basic function support: each function allows only a single expression to compute
-    - Note that functions can access variables outside, that have been declared *after* the function has been declared.
-This could cause confusion, but I felt it was fine to allow it (And because I don't think I know how to prevent it :P)
     - Also note that you cannot override built in functions, but you can your own functions.
 You *can* also have a variable that has the same name as a built in function or the same name as a function you declared.
 - Deletion of variables and functions
     - Note that if you have a variable and a function of the same name (what's the point?), this will delete both the function and variable